How to Write for Both Search Engines and People

 Use statistics for higher click-ability

 Statistics in the introduction and placed near the search phrase in the content can improve readership.
-So put statistics in the first sentence when it makes sense.
+So, put statistics in the first sentence when they make sense.
 Put one very near the embedded search phrase, too, because Google will often use it in the snippet in search results, which in turn gets people to click on it.

 Job #1: Compelling Headlines